open-mmlab/mmselfsup/docs/en/migration.md

 ## Migration from MMSelfSup 0.x

-we introduce some modifications of MMSelfSup 1.x, to help users to migrate their projects based on MMSelfSup from 0.x smoothly.
+we introduce some modifications of MMSelfSup 1.x, to help users to migrate their projects based on MMSelfSup 0.x to 1.x smoothly.

 ### Config

-This section illusreates the changes of our config files in `_base_` folder, which includes three parts
+This section illustrates the changes of our config files in `_base_` folder, which includes three parts

 - Datasets: `mmselfsup/configs/selfsup/_base_/datasets`
 - Models: `mmselfsup/configs/selfsup/_base_/models`